StanlyHardy/Convolutional-Pose-Machines/README.md

 > Python implentation of Convolutional Pose Machines.

-#Description
+### Dataset:

-This repository contains the implentation of the  paper [paper](https://arxiv.org/abs/1602.00134).
+This repository contains the tensorflow implentation of the paper [paper](https://arxiv.org/abs/1602.00134).

 [![Python Version][python-image]][python-url]